 HKFP has a monthly budget for external contributions.
 It is mostly aimed at original, fully-fledged features by freelance journalists with a track record.
 We welcome topics related to Hong Kong or China.
 Please click here for invoicing guidelines – we aim to pay within 1-2 working days.

-As a small company, HKFP generally does not have a budget for photography, video or student work, but we hire freelancers on a day rate to join our team in covering large events (we are not currently recruiting.)
-HKFP is open to publishing hard news scoops/exclusives from journalists – please contact us.
+As a small company, HKFP generally does not have a budget for photography, video or student work.
+However, we are open to publishing scoops or exclusives from journalists – please contact us.

 The terms and conditions for the supply of paid contributions to Hong Kong Free Press Ltd (HKFP) are based on The Guardian’s Freelance Charter and are laid out below.